zchn/keystone/docs/source/Getting-Started/Tutorials/Remote-Attestation.rst

 This tutorial explains how to build and run a simple proof of work application leveraging attestation instead of one way functions.

-This application consists of three parts: an eapp running in the keystone enclave, a host program that initializes and launches the eapp, and a remote verifier verifying that the client did run the eapp (i.e. the proof of work).
+This application consists of three parts: an eapp running in the keystone enclave, a host application that initializes and launches the eapp, and a remote verifier verifying that the client did run the eapp (i.e. the proof of work).

 Before jumping into the tutorial, please complete :doc:`Quick Start